 Money laundering became the concern for the banks when regulators imposed heavy fines on banks.
 Most notably, HSBC for violating the Bank Secrecy Act.
 It failed to monitor over $200 trillion in wire transfers between its Mexico and U.S. subsidiaries.
 Also, HSBC bank accounts were used in other crimes such as drug trafficking.

 In this process tax evaded money starts appearing like income from legitimate sources.
 Money travels through the global financial system before it finds place in the account of ultimate beneficiary.
+Money laundering is hard to detect especially in its later stages.

 Methods of Money Laundering